UniversalDependencies/docs/_pl-overview/pl-hub.md

 ### Relations Overview

-* The following relation subtypes are used in Czech:
+* The following relation subtypes are used in Polish:
   * [nsubj:pass]() for nominal subjects of passive verbs
   * [csubj:pass]() for clausal subjects of passive verbs
   * [obl:agent]() for agents of passive verbs